Better parallel random number generator

 The rng state has been removed from the checkpoint file.

-#2 Updated by Roland Schulz about 5 years ago
+#2 Updated by Roland Schulz over 5 years ago

 The question is in which version should it go?
 Is it a bugfix or feature?
 The reason we might want to categorize it as a bugfix is that the current approach to seed with seed+mpi_rank doesn't give statically independent random numbers.
 Whether that is a problem for the algorithms we use, I don't know.

-#3 Updated by Alexey Shvetsov almost 5 years ago
+#3 Updated by Alexey Shvetsov about 5 years ago

 Another idea may be use following approach